Does the Australian Prime Minister pay tax on his parliamentary salary?

 Description

-The Prime Minister stands and speaks at a box with a microphone in the House of Representatives.
+The Prime Minister stands and speaks at an ornate wooden box – a Despatch Box – in the House of Representatives.
 There are books on the table in front of him and people sitting on green benches in the background.

 Thanks for the question, Michelle.
 Like everyone in Australia who has an income, the Prime Minister pays tax on their salary.
 Sometimes people are excused from paying income tax but this does not include the Prime Minister.